-The fact that photons do not have to directly hit a magnet in order to become polarized was discovered by Michael Faraday back in 1845.
+The fact that photons don’t have to hit a magnet in order to become polarized was discovered by Michael Faraday in 1845.
 By passing visual light through a magnetic field, he observed polarization.
 This is what we call the Faraday Effect.
-It can be readily reproduced in laboratories, and proves that there is a direct relationship between magnetism and light.
+It proves that there’s a direct relationship between magnetism and light.

-The Faraday Effect can in other words be used as supporting evidence for the position that magnetism is a form of polarized light.
+The Faraday Effect can be used as supporting evidence for the position that magnetism is a form of polarized light.

 When photons are polarized so that they spin along the same axis and with their positive and negative orbs facing the same way, we have magnetism.